paypal-examples/v6-web-sdk-sample-integration/client/components/p24Payments/html/README.md

 - Verify order creation returns valid orderId
 - Ensure proper event handler setup
 - Check browser console for errors
-- Verify order is created with PLN currency

 ### Order creation fails

 - Verify API server is running on port 8080
 - Check server logs for errors
 - Validate order payload format
-- **Ensure currency_code is set to "PLN"** - this is critical for P24

-### Bank selection issues

-- Ensure customer selects a valid Polish bank
-- Verify customer has active online banking credentials
-- Check that the bank supports Przelewy24 payments
-- Ensure customer completes the authorization in their bank's system

 ### Merchant not eligible